In the production of our products waste is generated both inside and outside our business, and we take steps to minimise it.

 Paper waste and cores are returned to the manufacturer; aluminium printing plates and punch-outs are recycled for their metal; and ink waste is recycled.

 At the start of 1990, Australia’s rate of recycling old newspapers was estimated to be 28%.
-Newspaper waste reduction was a big issue.
+Newspaper waste reduction was a big challenge.

 Today, Australia leads the world in newspaper recycling thanks to the efforts of readers across the country.